-is serious but the real problem is prohibition and the solution is control
+can cause serious harm but the real problem is

 and regulation - in other words full legalisation with appropriate

-I am delighted to be a patron of Transform,
+controls.
+I am delighted to be a patron of

 I write a blog for the

 Guardian CommentisFree I have written several times on drugs e.g.